oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

-When applied to operands of entity types, the `eq` operator returns `true` if both operands represent the same entity, or both operands represent null.
+When applied to operands of entity types, the `eq` operator returns `true` if both operands represent the same entity, or both operands represent `null`.

-When applied to operands of complex types, the `eq` operator returns true if both operands have the same structure and same values, or both operands represent null.
+When applied to operands of complex types, the `eq` operator returns `true` if both operands have the same structure and same values, or both operands represent `null`.

 When applied to ordered collections, the `eq` operator returns `true` if both operands have the same cardinality and each member of the left